cloud-ark/caastle/docs/environment.rst

    The policy attribute is used to control accessibility of the DB instance.
 This attribute contains a sub-attribute *access* whose value controls this aspect.
 If *access* is set to *open*, the RDS instance will be accessible from anywhere.
 If it is set to particular CIDR address then the instance will be accessible only from IP address in that CIDR subnet.
 An example of environment definition with these options can be seen here_.
+Note that this option is similar for cloudsql and rds.

    The db instance is created with db-n1-standard-1 tier type.
 We have an issue open_ to make this attribute settable.